kevinfrei/pedroviz/README.md

   - [ ] max velocity (or, you know, any velocity/acceleration model)
   - [ ] braking strength
   - [ ] tValues
-- [ ] Maintain any code that I don't actually parse from the source code (keep chunks of code that aren't represented in the UI)
-  - [ ] Maintain comments

 # Docs-n-stuff